Lhasa Apso exercise & Fitness Guide

 How much exercise does a Lhasa Apso need?
 Activity recommendations for this small moderate-energy non-sporting breed.

-With a typical weight of 12-18 lbs and lifespan of 12-15 yrs, the Lhasa Apso requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 12-18 lbs and lifespan of 12-15 yrs, the Lhasa Apso has specific care needs shaped by its genetics and build.
 Living with a Lhasa Apso means adapting to a moderate-energy companion that thrives on structure, appropriate exercise, and attentive health monitoring.

 Breed-Specific Health Profile: Research identifies kidney disease, cherry eye, luxating patella as conditions with higher prevalence in Lhasa Apsos.
 These are population-level trends, not individual certainties.
-Discuss with your veterinarian which screening tests are recommended for your Lhasa Apso's age and health history.
+Discuss with your veterinarian which screening tests are recommended for your Lhasa Apso.

 Best Activities